 The largest benefit of UVC cleaning is the non -toxic aspect of the cleaning, UVC is environmentally friendly and unlike conventional cleaning materials, there is no toxicity which is why UVC is often referred to as a physical process not a chemical one.

-We know that the use of some traditional antimicrobial agents and disinfectants have had some dire consequences.
-The development of antibiotic resistant bacteria is a significant problem in the medical field.
+We know that the use of some traditional antimicrobial agents and disinfectants has had some dire consequences.
+The development of antibiotic-resistant bacteria is a significant problem in the medical field.

 UV Light disinfection is a physical method of killing bacteria which means the bacteria in question cannot build any immunity.
 This is a massive advantage particularly in hospital settings.

 One of the most common questions surrounding UV disinfection is the safety aspect, whilst UV can be harmful to humans, if used properly, it is completely safe.
-UV Robots have built in safety systems which ensure the product will not turn on when the room is occupied and data reports make it easy to keep track of which rooms have been cleaned, what time and when they next need to be disinfected.
+UV Robots have built-in safety systems that ensure the product will not turn on when the room is occupied and data reports make it easy to keep track of which rooms have been cleaned, what time, and when they next need to be disinfected.

-The advancements in technology mean UVC Robots are now incredibly easy to operate with simple training methods which is why more larger corporations are installing them with confidence.
+The advancements in technology mean UVC Robots are now incredibly easy to operate with simple training methods which are why larger corporations are installing them with confidence.

 Advantages of UV Light Disinfection Robots